packetprep/coding-questions/README.md

 13. Program to find the area of a Triangle when sides are given
 14. Program to find the volume of a Sphere when radius is given
 15. Program to check if the year is a Leap year
+16. Program to convert Binary to Decimal and viceversa
+17. Program to convert Binary to Octal
+18. Program to find LCM of two numbers without recursion
+19. Program to find GCD of two numbers without recursion
+20. Program to print wedge,pyramid and diamond pattern

 Arrays:
 ----------------